 2. Clearly define roles

-- Customer monthly newsletter: Owned by marketing
+Customer monthly newsletter: Owned by marketing

-- User groups: Jointly owned by marketing and customer success
+User groups: Jointly owned by marketing and customer success

-- References: Owned by marketing
+References: Owned by marketing

-- Generating customer stories: Owned by customer success
+Generating customer stories: Owned by customer success

-- Updating customer contact data: Owned by customer success
+Updating customer contact data: Owned by customer success

-- Net Promoter Score surveys: Owned by customer success
+Net Promoter Score surveys: Owned by customer success

-3. Create a structured advocate marketing program
+3. Create a structured program

-To get to the next level, you shouldn’t be tracking who your top customers are in a spreadsheet that rarely gets updated.
-If you’re looking to take your customer experience to the next level, you need a coordinate approach to identifying. mobilizing and recognizing your top customers, such as an advocate marketing program.
+You shouldn’t be tracking your top customers in a spreadsheet that rarely gets updated.
+If you’re looking to take your customer experience to the next level, you need a coordinated approach to identifying, mobilizing, and recognizing your top customers, such as an advocate marketing program.

 4. Align metrics

 At the end of the day, what gets measured gets done.
 To create a coordinated customer experience, all teams involved in supporting these efforts should be using the same metrics in order to track the success of their program.
 Here are my recommendations:

 Marketing: Measure retention and net MRR (assuming you are a subscription-based service).